KendiLorna/Electronics-Sales-Analysis/README.md

 What is the YoY growth/decline % for revenue, profit, and customers?

-Are we recovering or still trending downward
+Are we recovering or still trending downward?

 #### 4. Product Performance
 Which products, categories, and subcategories are driving revenue and profit